Your browser is unsupported

 About

 Dr. Jeremy Riel is a technologist and learning design researcher.
-At UIC, Dr. Riel conducts an interdisciplinary research program with three tracks of inquiry: (1) investigating the role of new technologies for learning, (2) improving processes of learning experience design, and (3) the role of technology skills education to promote a technologically literate citizenry, agency, and the ability to affect positive change.
+At UIC, Dr. Riel conducts an interdisciplinary research program with three tracks of inquiry: (1) investigating the potential of new technologies and game-based approaches for learning, (2) improving processes of learning within digital experiences, and (3) promoting technology skills education to develop technology and digital literacies, as well as agency and and the ability to affect positive change with digital tools.

 Dr. Riel's work investigates emerging and disruptive technologies and their effects on human behavior and learning, with an eye for how new technologies might be used to maximize the learning of digital literacy and critical reasoning skills for use in the tech-ubiquitous world.
-In this regard, Dr. Riel's recent work includes exploring generative artificial intelligence (genAI), machine learning, games and simulations, chat apps (e.g., Discord), online and distance learning, social media, and video streaming.
+In this regard, Dr. Riel's recent work has focused on games, simulations, generative artificial intelligence, machine learning, chat apps (e.g., Discord), online and distance learning, social media, and video streaming.
 Furthermore, Dr. Riel investigates the implementation of technology-enhanced learning interventions and how to support teachers and facilitators via professional development programs.

 Dr. Riel also promotes technological and digital literacy at all ages across the disciplines.
 As a technology skills educator, his work emphasizes the important "T" part of STEM/STEAM as a mechanism for agency and social change in today's tech-ubiquitous society.
-People with a high degree of technology fluency, digital literacy, interest, and self-efficacy are empowered to navigate and make an impact in today's world where technologies and multiple information streams are integrated into virtually every action and decision in every aspect of life.
-Dr. Riel's projects aim to develop technology fluency and digital literacy in both schools and the active workforce, and particularly those from communities who are underrepresented in technology-based academics and careers.
+People with a high degree of technology fluency, digital literacy, and interest and self-efficacy in technology are empowered to make an impact in today's world where diverse technologies and information streams are integrated into virtually every action and decision in every aspect of life.
+Dr. Riel's projects aim to develop technology fluency and digital literacy in both school-based and active workforce learning, and particularly those from communities who are underrepresented in technology-based academics and careers.

 Courses Taught